Gallery wall labels: short, long, digital or none at all?

 Frequency, design and sustainability

-Wallace says that when curating the NGV’s Monet exhibition, Monet’s Garden: The Musée Marmottan Monet, Paris (2013), her colleagues abroad said their rule of thumb was one in three artworks gets a label.
+Wallace says that when curating the NGV’s Monet exhibition, MoMA at NGV: 130 Years of Modern and Contemporary Art (2018), her colleagues abroad said their rule of thumb was one in three artworks gets a label.
 ‘We do two in three, so about 70% of the works.
 Australian audiences read a lot more than in North America.’

 Wallace says the NGV’s didactic panels introducing an exhibition or wall themes are around 250 words, adding the Gallery has also changed the design of its labels.
 ‘They used to be really small, in rooms that were generally darker; today we are going for a bigger point size.’